-To student's assistance is available through the entire year by calling The King's University Office of Campus Life at 817.722.1641 or Campus Safety Officer at 817.722.1623.
-The Office of Campus Life personnel will offer assistance in reporting the crime and in providing information for counseling support and medical treatment.
+To student's assistance is available through the entire year by calling The King's University Office of Student Development at 817.722.1641 or Campus Safety Officer at 817.722.1623.
+The Office of Student Development personnel will offer assistance in reporting the crime and in providing information for counseling support and medical treatment.
 Victims will be provided with written copies of their rights, options and services available regardless of if the offense occurred on or off campus.

-D. Office of Campus Life Response to a Report of Sexual Assault, Domestic Violence, Dating Violence or Stalking.

-- 1. Assessment of Danger: Upon receiving a call, the Campus Life staff member will determine if the survivor or others are in immediate danger, the survivor's name or other means by which the survivor can be identified, nature of the offense, and present location and phone number where the survivor may be reached. - a.
+- D. Office of Student Development Response to a Report of Sexual Assault, Domestic Violence, Dating Violence or Stalking. - 1.
+Assessment of Danger: Upon receiving a call, the Student Development staff member will determine if the victim or others are in immediate danger, the victim's name or other means by which the victim can be identified, nature of the offense, and present location and phone number where the victim may be reached. - a.
 Immediate Danger.
-If the staff member believes that there is an immediate danger to the caller, the Southlake Police Department and the Director of Campus will be notified.
+If the staff member believes that there is an immediate danger to the caller, the Southlake Police Department and the Director of Student Development will be notified.
 When the immediate danger is past, the help of a Crisis Counselor will be offered. - b.
 No Immediate Danger.
 When there is no indication of immediate danger, the staff member will encourage the victim to accept the help of a Crisis Counselor, who has been trained to provide such assistance. - c.
 Preservation of evidence.
-Once there is no immediate danger the staff member will advise the survivor of the importance of preserving evidence to prove any criminal case of domestic violence, dating violence, and sexual assault or stalking, of if needed to obtain a protective order. - 2.
-Medical Assistance: The staff member shall encourage the survivor to seek medical treatment or examination, if needed, and offer to arrange transportation to a local hospital.
-Should the survivor desire counseling, the staff member will offer to make the necessary arrangements outlined below? - a.
+Once there is no immediate danger the staff member will advise the victim of the importance of preserving evidence to prove any criminal case of domestic violence, dating violence, and sexual assault or stalking, of if needed to obtain a protective order. - 2.
+Medical Assistance: The staff member shall encourage the victim to seek medical treatment or examination, if needed, and offer to arrange transportation to a local hospital.
+Should the victim desire counseling, the staff member will offer to make the necessary arrangements outlined below? - a.
 Rape Kit.
-If the sexual assault involved sexual intercourse, the staff member will inform the survivor about the importance of the Rape Kit (if the sexual intercourse occurred within the last 72 hours) in order to preserve evidence.
-The staff member should instruct the survivor
+If the sexual assault involved sexual intercourse, the staff member will inform the victim about the importance of the Rape Kit (if the sexual intercourse occurred within the last 72 hours) in order to preserve evidence.
+The staff member should instruct the victim

 - to not wash, shower, douche, or change (destroy or clean) the clothes worn at the time of the assault.
 Not washing or changing clothes is important in order to preserve evidence. - b.
-Support and Safety Should the survivor require medical examination, University personnel can remain outside the examination or treatment room during the examination or treatment and then return the survivor to his or her residence or, if necessary, to a safe place other than the survivor's residence. - 3.
-Crisis Counseling Assistance: The staff member shall encourage the survivor to access support services from those specially trained to assist survivors of sexual assault, domestic violence, dating violence or stalking.
+Support and Safety Should the victim require medical examination, they can help coordinate services and resources. - 3.
+Crisis Counseling Assistance: The staff member shall encourage the victim to access support services from those specially trained to assist victims of sexual assault, domestic violence, dating violence or stalking.

-Point of Contact Julie Cole - Director of Spiritual Formation and Soul Care 817.722.1763
+Point of Contact - Timelycare.com/tku Pastoral Counseling Julie Cole- Associate Director of Spiritual Formation and Soul Care 817.722.1763